 The exception cases where Autopilot experiences a new metric score or log never encountered before the SRE can perform due diligence on the case and assign the relevant action back to the Autopilot so that it is taken care of in the future.

 Continuous Risk Verification with Autopilot

 Autopilot provides an enterprise-wide historical analysis of risk scores for past deployments.
 For example, it provides application-centric time-series view of various risk scores along with their respective canary ids.
-Additionally, it also provides a service-centric deep-down analysis of each risk.
-It provides a number of critical errors, warnings, and exceptions in logs across the chosen time period.
+It also provides a service-centric deep-down analysis of each risk.
+It provides several critical errors, warnings, and exceptions in logs across the chosen time period.

 Real-time approvals with policy automation

 With the increasing scale and speed of deployment, it is crucial that all the updates that move in a CICD pipeline go through policy checks in your organization.
 For e.g., we have gathered logs of a new release from Splunk after deploying into the staging environment.
 However, before moving into production, the CD pipeline can be configured to perform a runtime policy check like the Blackout window, or if the release has proper approvals from the right stakeholders.
 Autopilot can empower policy managers to define such policies and enforce them into the deployment pipeline through policy gates.